TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

 anyToJson(
-  stringOrFile, //if ab1 files are being passed in you should pass files only, otherwise strings or files are fine as inputs onFinishedCallback, options //options.fileName (eg "pBad.ab1" or "pCherry.fasta") is important to pass here in order for the parser to !
+  stringOrFile, //if ab1 files are being passed in you should pass files only, otherwise strings or files are fine as inputs onFinishedCallback, options //options.fileName (eg "pBad.ab1" or "pCherry.fasta") is important to pass here in order for the parser to!
 )

 function onFinishedCallback (results) {